A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Darya Dolidovich was not a contender to compete in the 2022 Beijing Olympics, which kicked off last week.
 But another Belarusian cross-country skier, Sviatlana Andryiuk, told Reuters last month that she was also blocked from competing internationally.
 Andryiuk said sports officials had accused her of supporting the opposition, even though she said she had never publicly expressed her political views.

 The move by Belarusian officials forced Andryiuk to miss a qualifying event that could have allowed her to take part in the Beijing Olympics, she told Reuters.
-She also lost her state job, and said she was considering seeking refuge in Poland.
+She also lost her state job and said she was considering seeking refuge in Poland.

 The country, which shares a border with Belarus, is becoming a haven for Belarusian dissident athletes.
 Olympic runner Krystsina Tsimanouskaya sought asylum there after defecting from her home country during the Tokyo Games in August.